grammyjs/website/site/docs/guide/deployment-types.md

 ### How to use

 If you want to run grammY with webhooks, you can integrate your bot into a web server.
+We therefore expect you to be able to start a simple web server with a framework of your choice.

 Every grammY bot can be converted to middleware for a number of web frameworks, including `express`, `koa`/`oak`, and more.

 <CodeGroup>